Howard Hodgkin: British Council in India

 Hodgkin was invited to design a mural for the front of Charles Correa's 1992 headquarters for the British Council in India.
 Hodgkin's mural is of a banyan tree spreading its branches across the walls.
 It is a symbol of the British Council's work rooted in the Indian cultural scene.
 Hodgkin said of Correa: “Charles Correa is the most perfect architect you could imagine.
 He first suggested that I think about the mural as an Indian flag turning into a Union Jack.
 I said no.”

 In 1995, Hodgkin printed the Venetian Views series, which depict the same view of Venice at four different times of day.
 Venice, Afternoon – one of the four prints – uses 16 sheets, or fragments, in a hugely complex printing process that creates a colourful, painterly effect.
 This piece was given to the Yale Centre of British Art in June 2006 by its Israeli family owners in order to complement the museum's already-impressive collection of Hodgkins.

 A major exhibition of his work was mounted at Tate Britain, London, in 2006.
 Also in 2006, The Independent declared him one of the 100 most influential gay people in Britain, as his work has helped many people express their emotions to others.

 In September 2010, Hodgkin and five other British artists, John Hoyland, John Walker, Ian Stephenson, Patrick Caulfield and R.B.
 Kitaj, were in an exhibition entitled The Independent Eye: Contemporary British Art From the Collection of Samuel and Gabrielle Lurie, at the Yale Center for British Art.

 Before his death on 9 March 2017 he was working on two UK exhibitions, one at the Hepworth Wakefield, and another at the National Portrait Gallery.

 His prints were hand-painted etchings and he worked with the master printer Jack Shirreff at 107 Workshop.

 A feature of his painting was that he made the frame intrinsic to the work "incorporated physically into the painting as part of its making, or created as an illusion to give definition to his subject."

+When asked by poet/artist Steven Vita of Veery journal why Hodgkin painted on wood rather than on canvas, Hodgkin answered, “Because wood answers back.”

 National Life Stories conducted an oral history interview (C466/286) with Howard Hodgkin between 2008 and 2017 for its Artists' Lives collection held by the British Library.

 Honours

 Hodgkin was appointed a CBE in 1977, and he was knighted in 1992.
+In 1997 the Hamburg-based Alfred Toepfer Foundation awarded Hodgkin its annual Shakespeare Prize in recognition of his life's work.
 He received an honorary fellowship from the London Institute in 1999.
 In 2000, he was awarded an honorary DLitt by the University of Oxford.
-He was made a Companion of Honour in the 2003 New Year Honours for his services to art.
+He was made a Member of the Order of the Companions of Honour in the 2003 New Year Honours for his services to art.
 Hodgkin was named 2014 Whitechapel Gallery Art Icon.